 Each state association may nominate one person per award according to the following guidelines.

 The Northwest Language Teacher of the Year Nominees for this award must have been a member of PNCFL for a minimum of three consecutive years.
 Nominees may not have won this award before nor may they be members of the PNCFL board at the time of nomination.
-You may contact the PNCFL current President Lynn Johnson to verify a nominee’s eligibility.
+You may contact the PNCFL current President Catherine Ousselin to verify a nominee’s eligibility.
 This nominee may be considered by PNCFL as a potential candidate for the ACTFL National Teacher of the Year.
 Each candidate must be officially selected by his/her state organization: the expectation is that if selected as the PNCFL regional Teacher of the Year, the candidate will follow through with the ACTFL Teacher of the Year.
-For more information, go to http://www.actfl.org and click on Teacher of the Year.
+For more information, go to ACTFL procedures for the Teacher of the Year award.

-Each candidate must complete and submit the nomination packet before 5:00 pm Pacific time on Monday, January 11, 2021.
+Each candidate must complete and submit the nomination packet by 5:00 pm PST – TBD.
 Electronic versions of the form can be requested from your state representative.
 Nominations are not considered without and/or with the nomination packets submitted after the cut-off time here displayed.

 Helpful Considerations When Submitting a Nomination